aum1618/PlantsVsZombies/README.md

+# PlantsVsZombies Game with SFML

+Welcome to the PlantsVsZombies game project!
+This game is a recreation of the popular tower defense game "Plants vs. Zombies" built using C++ and the Simple and Fast Multimedia Library (SFML).
+As part of our Object-Oriented Programming (OOP) project, this game showcases the use of various OOP principles and the integration of a multimedia library to create an engaging user experience.

+If you enjoy this project or find it helpful, please give it a star on GitHub!

-# Setting up PlantsVszombies Game with SFML in Visual Studio
+## Setting up PlantsVsZombies Game with SFML in Visual Studio

-To set up the PlantsVszombies game project with SFML in Visual Studio, follow these instructions:
+To set up the PlantsVsZombies game project with SFML in Visual Studio, follow these instructions:

 ## Prerequisites
 - Clone the repository into your local machine's D drive.

 ## Configuration Steps
 1. Open the project in Visual Studio.
-2. Navigate to `Project > PlantsVszombies Properties` in the navigation bar.
+2. Navigate to `Project > PlantsVsZombies Properties` in the navigation bar.

 ### Debug Configuration
 3. Ensure that the configuration is set to `x64` and the mode is `Debug`.